José María de Torrijos y Uriarte: The pronouncement of 1831

 In September 1831 the captain general of Andalusia proposed to the government "to seize the revolutionary caudillo Torrijos by surprise or stratagem".
-The main protagonist of this would be the governor of Málaga, Vicente González Moreno, who from the previous month had initiated an active correspondence with Torrijos under the pseudonym of Viriato, posing as a liberal who assured him that the best place for the landing would be the coast of Málaga, where he would have secured the support of the garrisons and where all the liberals were willing to second him."
+The main protagonist of this would be the governor of Málaga, Vicente González Moreno, who starting the previous month had initiated an active correspondence with Torrijos under the pseudonym of Viriato, posing as a liberal who assured him that the best place for the landing would be the coast of Málaga, where he would have secured the support of the garrisons and where all the liberals were willing to second him."

-Unfortunately Torrijos paid more attention to Viriato, and to some genuine liberals who also wrote him encouraging him, than to the Junta de Málaga that tried to dissuade him from landing on those shores if he did not have enough forces.
+Unfortunately Torrijos paid more attention to Viriato, and to some genuine liberals who also wrote him encouraging him, than to the Junta de Málaga which tried to dissuade him from landing on those shores if he did not have enough forces.

-On November 30, two boats with sixty men headed by Torrijos, who were sufficient for the project since the landing did not have a military character, only intended to tread Spanish land and "pronounce", which would constitute the "break" that would trigger the Liberal uprising throughout Spain.
+On 30 November, two boats with sixty men, led by Torrijos, departed from Gibraltar.
+This was sufficient for the project, as the landing was not of a military nature; they only intended to set foot on Spanish soil and "declare" their position, which would constitute the "break" that would unleash the liberal uprising throughout Spain.
 They had printed a Manifesto to the Nation, in addition to several proclamations.
 "As symbolic elements, uniforms, tricolor flags (red and yellow, with two blue-blue stripes) and emblems with arms of Spain.
 Their mottos: "Patria, Libertad e Independencia", and the cry of "Long live the freedom!"